 Mrs Caroline Johnson, Director of External Relations

-Caroline graduated in Geography from the University of Birmingham and then worked for the United Nations as part of a children’s education project to celebrate the UN’s 50th anniversary.
-Following this, she worked for MERLIN, the international aid agency in London, before heading back to the North West to join a marketing & PR agency, managing a range of client accounts.
+Previously she worked for the United Nations as part of a children’s education project to celebrate the UN’s 50th anniversary.
+Following this, she worked for MERLIN, the international aid agency in London, before joining a marketing and PR agency in the North West managing a range of client accounts.
 After this, she worked in PR and communications in the NHS.
 Caroline has three children, all of whom attend King's.

-Mrs Rachel Cookson, Principal of the Infant & Junior
+Mrs Rachel Cookson, Principal, Infant & Junior Division

-Rachel graduated with a BA Hons degree in Modern Foreign Languages with Economics & Law from the University of South Bank, London.
-After which, she gained a PGCE in Primary Teaching from the University of Bristol.
-Having worked in state education initially, Rachel joined The King’s School in 1997 when the Infant Division first opened.
-Here she enjoyed 13 years before progressing her career in a range of independent schools.
+Mrs Cookson graduated with a BA Hons degree in Modern Foreign Languages with Economics & Law from the University of South Bank, London.
+She gained a PGCE in Primary Teaching from the University of Bristol.

 Mrs Ruth Roberts, Senior Teacher